konveyor/enhancements/enhancements/tackle/tackle-git-maven-integration/README.md

 Clicking on the "Git" suboption under the "Repositories" option on the left menu from the Administrator perspective will open the Git configuration view.
 This view will include the following fields:

-- Acquiring new changes: Radio, single option.
-Values:
-  - Acquire via a pull.
-  - Acquire by performing a full clone on each analysis.
 - Consume insecure Git repositories: Switch.

 ![Git Configuration](images/git-config.png?raw=true "Git Configuration")